JacobArchambault/pgbackup/README.md

 pgbackup
 ========
-CLI for backing up remote PostgreSQL databases locally or to AWS S3.
+A CLI tool for backing up remote PostgreSQL databases locally or to AWS S3.

 ## Usage
 Pass in a full database URL, the storage driver, and destination.